openharmony/third_party_cangjie_tools/cangjie-language-server/doc/developer_guide.md

 ### Prerequisites

 The language service build depends on cjc, so before building this project, we should first complete the prerequisite build.
-For build methods, refer to the [Cangjie SDK Integration Build Guide]().
+For build methods, refer to the [Openharmony SDK Integration Build Guide]().
 For additional software dependencies, see [Environment Preparation]().

 ### Build Steps